Last Updated on 9 months by DIARYNIGRACIA

 My journey in Kuwait

-My experience in my first working abroad without guide…
+My experience in my first working abroad without a guide…

 I remember… The Detailed Offer.
-I found an anxiously-awaited message from an agency and congratulated me on my acceptance to work in a school.
+I found an anxiously awaited message from an agency that congratulated me on my acceptance to work in a school.
 I sighed in relief, finally knowing what would be my plan for that year.
-I smiled and uttered a thankful prayer that Kuwait wants me.
+I smiled and uttered a thankful prayer that Kuwait wanted me.

 Seeing the interior of NAIA, it described to me the true meaning of the word goal.

-The air whips through me is the sandstorm and humidity with the breathe of different agonies and depression of some kabayans.
+The air whips through me is the sandstorm and humidity with the breath of different agonies and depression of some kabayans.

 One of the first sentences I learned in Arabic conversation–right after basic greetings—is Al-Hamdulillah “Praise/Thank God” which I really love to say very often.